05 September 2025

 Can I get a novated lease to finance a used car?

-Yes – Savvy is one of the only novated leasing providers in Australia that can help you find a pre-owned car up to 15 years old at the end of your term through any national dealership, on top of new and demo models.
+Yes – Savvy is one of the only novated leasing providers in Australia that can help you find a pre-owned car through any national dealership, on top of new and demo models.
+You can be approved for a lease for a vehicle as old as 15 years at the end of your term.

 Can I use a novated lease to finance a car from a private seller?